rahulbarhate/rahulbarhate.github.io/coCurricular.md

 - Single or compatible across all APIs (Watson, etc.)
 - Simple design using the right technology?
-- Modular design
+- Modular design.

 **Language**

-- Natural language compatibility
+- Natural language compatibility.
-- Text to speech compatibility
+- Text to speech compatibility.

 **Device Compatibility**

-- Compatible with one device like a mobile phone or across a plethora of other devices like computers, smart speakers, wearable or other IoT devices.
+- Compatible with one device like a mobile phone or across a plethora of other devices like computers, smart speakers, wearable, or other IoT devices.

 **Device Operability**

-- Tasks are accomplished handsfree?
+- Are tasks accomplished handsfree?

 ## Q/A

 **Interaction with evaluators**

-- Handling questions and queries
+- Handling questions and queries.
-- Completeness of response
+- Completeness of response.
-- Confidence
+- Confidence.
-- Knowledge
+- Knowledge.
-- Research
+- Research.

 ## Bonus Points

 **Additional Points**

--Usage of IBM Technology
+-Usage of IBM Technology.